Rail transport in the Netherlands: History

+The Dutch National Railway Company (Nederlandse Spoorwegen/NS) was founded in 1937 after the merger of several independent railway companies and tasked with running the Dutch railway network.

+Most of the main lines were electrified during the 20th century, beginning with the Hofpleinlijn in 1908.
+Since 1922, after a government-commission report, a 1.5 kV DC system with an overhead line has been used.

 Network

 The network focuses on passenger rail and connects nearly all major cities.
 A few towns still lack a train station, including Nieuwegein, Drachten, Amstelveen, Oosterhout, and Katwijk.

 Most freight routes run east-west, connecting the Port of Rotterdam and Koninklijke Hoogovens in IJmuiden with Germany.
 Freight trains usually share the tracks with passenger trains; the only exception is the Betuweroute, which opened in 2007 as the first freight-only route.

 The network is well-developed; no extensions are currently planned, although there is a focus on upgrading efficiency and capacity.
 Some sections may require an increase in maximum speed to 160 km/h.

 Major lines have been built in recent years, including the HSL-Zuid high-speed line, the Betuweroute and the Hanzelijn, connecting the province of Flevoland with the rail hub at Zwolle.